Make OpenSciEd classroom-ready.Get your weekends back.

 What you get

-- Free access to all five OSE tools during the beta
+- Full access to Almanack's OpenSciEd features during the beta

 - Direct line to the team to shape what we build next